A positional $\mathbf{\Pi}^0_3$-complete objective: Abstract

 \section{Abstract}

-We study zero-sum turn-based games on graphs.
-In this note, we show the existence of a game objective that is $\bpi 3$-complete for the Borel hierarchy and that is \emph{positional}, i.e., for which positional strategies suffice for the first player to win over arenas of arbitrary cardinality.
-To the best of our knowledge, this is the first known such objective; all previously known positional objectives are in~$\bsigma 3$.
-The objective in question is a qualitative variant of the well-studied \emph{total-payoff objective}, where the goal is to maximise the sum of weights.
+We study zero-sum, turn-based games on graphs.
+In this note, we show the existence of a game objective that is $\bpi{3}$-complete for the Borel hierarchy and that is \emph{positional}, i.e., for which positional strategies suffice for the first player to win over game graphs of arbitrary cardinality.
+To the best of our knowledge, this is the first known such objective; all previously known positional objectives are in~$\bsigma{3}$.
+The objective in question is a qualitative variant of the well-studied \emph{total-payoff objective}, which deals with the behaviour of the sequence of partial sums of weights seen along plays.